MuraddAlizada/Netflix/README.md

-# Netflix-
+# Netflix
-Simple Netflix with API
+ Netflix with API